-In this tutorial we will show you how to install Google Chrome on Ubuntu 18.10.
+In this tutorial, we will show you how to install Google Chrome on Ubuntu 18.10 Cosmic Cuttlefish.
 For those of you who didn’t know, Google Chrome is a freeware web browser developed by Google, uses the WebKit layout engine.
-It is available for the Linux, Android, iOS, Microsoft Windows, and Mac OS X operating systems.
+It is available for Linux, Android, iOS, Microsoft Windows, and Mac OS X operating systems.
 But Google Chrome is more than a web browser, as it combines sophisticated open source technology, borrowed from the Chromium application, into a minimal design, all in order to help users surf the web much faster, a lot easier, and safer than ever before.

 Install Google Chrome on Ubuntu 18.10 Cosmic Cuttlefish

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 sudo apt-get update sudo apt-get upgrade

 Step 2.
 Installing Google Chrome on Ubuntu 18.04 LTS.

 First, use the

 wget command to download the Google Chrome package:

 Next, install the Google Chrome package, execute the following